WTA casts doubt over purported statement of Peng Shuai, calls for Chinese star’s safety

 The Washington Post was not able to confirm the post’s authenticity, but it appeared to have been quickly scrubbed from China’s Weibo social media platform, and tight controls were placed on searches and commentary regarding Peng and former vice premier Zhang Gaoli.

-On Sunday, WTA Chairman and CEO Steve Simon issued a statement in which he said that his organization commended Peng for “her remarkable courage and strength in coming forward” and that it expected her allegations to be “investigated fully, fairly, transparently and without censorship.”
-The men’s ATP Tour followed that Monday with a statement supporting the call for “a full, fair and transparent investigation” and expressing concern for “the immediate safety and whereabouts” of Peng.
+On Sunday, WTA Chairman and CEO Steve Simon issued a statement in which he said his organization commended Peng for “her remarkable courage and strength in coming forward” and that it expected her allegations to be “investigated fully, fairly, transparently and without censorship.”
+The men’s ATP Tour followed Monday with a statement supporting the call for “a full, fair and transparent investigation” and expressing concern for “the immediate safety and whereabouts” of Peng.

 China Global Television Network, a state-owned news service, then posted Wednesday what it claimed were the contents of an email sent by Peng to Simon.
-In a typed note shared by CGTN, the author self-identified as Peng and stated that the allegation of sexual assault was “not true.”
-The author added, “I’m not missing, nor am I unsafe.
+In a typed note shared by CGTN, the author self-identified as Peng and stated the allegation of sexual assault was “not true.”
+The author added: “I’m not missing, nor am I unsafe.
 I’ve just been resting at home and everything is fine.”

 In response, the WTA issued a statement in which Simon said, “I have a hard time believing that Peng Shuai actually wrote the email we received or believes what is being attributed to her.”

-“The WTA and the rest of the world need independent and verifiable proof that she is safe,” Simon added.
+“The WTA and the rest of the world need independent and verifiable proof that she is safe,” he added.
 “I have repeatedly tried to reach her via numerous forms of communication, to no avail.

 “Peng Shuai must be allowed to speak freely, without coercion or intimidation from any source. … The voices of women need to be heard and respected, not censored nor dictated to.”